 Add spirulina to your green juices.
 Vegetable juicing not only builds prana, but also aids in fat metabolism.
 Munch on arugula, lettuce, spinach, endive or sprouts.
 This is the best time of the year to enjoy salads.
 Aside from increasing prana, bitter greens have the added benefit of gently cleansing your liver.
 Top your meals with cilantro as a garnish.
 Cilantro is packed with prana, a great digestive and detoxicant.
 It pacifies all three doshas.

-Add black pepper, cinnamon, ginger to your teas and cooking - this is the time of year to spice things up!
-Pungents like chilis and cayenne serve to open up your airways and flush excess Kapha out of the body.
-You may find yourself craving spicy mexican corn based dishes like enchiladas.
-Go for the vegetarian option as legumes and lighter proteins are back on the menu.
+Add black pepper, cinnamon, and ginger to your teas and cooking - this is the time of year to spice things up!
+Pungent spices like chili and cayenne serve open up your airways and flush excess Kapha out of the body.
+You may find yourself craving spicy corn based mexican food.
+Go for the vegetarian option as legumes and lighter proteins are back on the menu, sans sour cream.
 As always, Pitta types will want to be careful not to over do pungent spices.

 Brassicas like broccoli, cauliflower, cabbage and brussel sprouts also serve to balance Kapha.
 Vata types should cook these and add plenty of oil and digestive spices.
-Bitter artichoke hearts are in the thistle family, noted as hepato protectants (they protect the liver).
+Bitter artichoke hearts are in the thistle family, whose members are noted for being hepato protectants (they protect the liver).
 Artichoke hearts have a laxative effect, which can be helpful for springtime sluggish digestion.
 They are difficult to digest, so again Vata types will want to be sure to cook them up with oils like ghee and add some black pepper to help with digestion.
 Burdock or gobo root is a classic liver tonic popular for mild cleansing.
 You may have some growing in your backyard.
-Mildly pungent radishes are also perfect for march - notice how the root vegetables to favor keep getting lighter moving toward spring?
+Mildly pungent radishes are also perfect for march - notice how the suggested root vegetables keep getting lighter as you move towards spring.
 As the warm weather moves in, your body is naturally ready to lighten up.

 Parsley is an exceptional diuretic.
 Unlike other diuretics it allows for water excretion without the loss of electrolytes, a process known as aquaresis.
-Its hot and dry qualities are helpful for draining excess Kapha in the spring when your body is naturally letting go of winter weight.
+Its hot and dry qualities are helpful for draining excess Kapha in the spring.
 Diaphoretics like dill expunge excess moisture from the body while tarragon is a hot bitter that thins and cleanses the blood.

 Liver & Lymph Cleanse Tea addresses all your body's spring needs in one powerful, cleansing formula of bitters, blood movers & fat metabolizers to detoxify the liver and lymphatic system as well as flush the gallbladder.
 Shilajit jumpstarts your metabolism by promoting weight loss and healthy thyroid function.